 The Secret Service dubbed him Mr. Eight Eighty, a moniker based on the file number assigned to his case.
 As the years passed,

-he came to be known as Old Mr. Eight Eighty, as his file maddeningly remained open as those of all others in its vicinity were closed, with the counterfeiters investigated in those cases being rounded up and jailed.
+he came to be known as Old Mr. Eight Eighty, as his file maddeningly remained open while those of all others in its vicinity were closed, with the counterfeiters investigated in those cases being rounded up and jailed.

 For ten long and very frustrating years, Mr. Eight Eighty remained on the loose, his crudely rendered dollars surfacing in the New York money supply week after week.
-Attempting to collar him became a quest somewhat akin to the hunt for the Holy Grail for the Secret Service, because what had begun as little more than a lark had over the years escalated into a major manhunt as various agents assigned to the New York field office came to view this crossroader's continued lack of capture almost as their personal failure.
+Attempting to collar him became a quest somewhat akin to the hunt for the Holy Grail for the Secret Service, because what had begun as little more than a lark had over the years escalated into a major manhunt as various agents assigned to the New York field office came to view this crossroader's continued lack of capture as their personal failure.

-The pursuit of Mr. Eight Eighty amounted to the most intensive manhunt in the history of counterfeiting up until that time, and may still stand as a record.
+The pursuit of Mr. Eight Eighty amounted to the most intensive manhunt in the history of counterfeiting up until that time, and it may still stand as a record.
 Whenever one of Eight Eighty's dollars surfaced, agents were dispatched to the business where it had been passed to question those working there about the person who might have given it to them.
 Time was also taken to educate shopkeepers about what to look for in spotting counterfeit currency, in hopes that if Mr. Eight Eighty came back, they'd make especial note of the person passing the bill then call the Secret Service with his description.

 Although the Secret Service hunted high and low, what eventually brought Mr. Eight Eighty to ground wasn't anything they did, but rather what fate did to the sought-after mystery man.

 In January 1948, fake dollar bills and a few printing plates were discovered in a garbage-strewn undeveloped lot near Broadway and Ninety-Sixth Street by a group of small boys playing there.
-The kids thought little of their find, and ten days went by before one of their fathers caught them playing poker among themselves with the funny money and turned it over to the local precinct house.
+The kids thought little of their find, and ten days went by before one of their fathers caught them playing poker among themselves with the funny money and turned it over to the local police precinct.
 A detective at that station telephoned the Secret Service about the cash and was floored at the reception provoked by what he'd thought was rather mundane news (fake dollar bills, after all).

 A group of Secret Service agents was there in a trice to examine the bills, confirmed that they were Eight Eighty's work, then paid a call on the man who'd turned in the false currency.
 Through him and his young son, they tracked the other children, finally locating the lads who had the plates in their possession.

-Another group of agents worked on the question of how the plates and the cash had come to be in that deserted lot.
+Another group of agents worked on the question of how the plates and the cash had come to be in a deserted lot.
 From those who lived nearby, they learned that a few weeks earlier there had been a fire on the top floor of a tenement overlooking the lot.
 They further learned that in an attempt to battle the blaze, the firefighters called to the scene had pitched a great deal of junk from the windows of a top floor apartment into the lot below.
 The occupant of that flat had not been at home at the time, although his aged mongrel had been, the dog expiring of smoke inhalation.

 A visit to that apartment settled all questions.
 In it, agents found the printing press, a pile of Eight Eighty's famed dollars, and even a drawerful of misprints.
 They also found Mr. Eight Eighty.

-The mystery man, the subject of the large and relentless decade-long manhunt, was 73-year-old Emerich Juettner, better known as Edward Mueller, a senior citizen who gave up his job as an apartment superintendent in favor of becoming a junkman after his wife died.
+The mystery man, the subject of the large and relentless decade-long manhunt, was 73-year-old Emerich Juettner, better known as Edward Mueller, a senior citizen who had given up his job as an apartment superintendent in favor of becoming a junkman after his wife died.
 The dollars he printed and put into circulation spelled the difference between his being able to support himself and his dog and not being able to make ends meet.

-Mueller, a likeable and otherwise upstanding man, was charged with counterfeiting and sentenced to a year and a day in jail, which was knocked down to four months behind bars.
-Up until his arrest, neither his son nor his daughter had had any idea of what their father had been up to or that he'd been in financial distress.
+Mueller, a likeable and otherwise upstanding man, was charged with counterfeiting and sentenced to a year and a day in jail, but his term was knocked down to four months behind bars.
+Up until his arrest, neither his son nor his daughter had any idea of what their father had been up to or that he'd been in financial distress.
 The old man had valued his independence to the point of preferring to engage in a life of crime rather than turn to his children for help, children it appears who would have been all too willing to help their aging father.